rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 In my case each file source had its own conventions (for datetime column names, datetime string formats & encodings), so I had to standardise each file to a data model before import.

+What if each file contains a few gigabytes of readings?
+Won't this take an age to process?

+If you can't guarantee that the sensor files are small enough that they can be processed quickly then you might need to offload file importing to a task queue.

+> A task queue works like a restaurant.
+The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

+`Celery` is a mature `Python` task queue library that supports `Django` out of the box.
+It supports `Redis` which acts as the intermediary between "waiters" & "chefs" using the above analogy (or message broker).

 ### Handle importing readings from files